google-code-export/wordpress-custom-content-type-manager/readme.txt

 * PHP 5.2.6 or greater
 * MySQL 5.0.41 or greater

-These requirements are tested on load; the plugin will not load if these requirements are not met.
+These requirements are tested during WordPress initialization; the plugin will not load if these requirements are not met.
 Error messaging will fail if the user is using pre WP 2.0.11.

 == About ==

-This plugin was written for the forthcoming book "Beginning WordPress Plugin Development" published by Packt.
+This plugin was written in part for the forthcoming book "Beginning WordPress Plugin Development" published by Packt.
 It was inspired by the [Custom-Post Type UI](http://wordpress.org/extend/plugins/custom-post-type-ui/) plugin written by Brad Williams.
-The Custom-Post Type UI plugin offers some of the same features, but I felt that its architecture was flawed: it stores data as taxonomical terms, which is conceptually awkward at a development level, and more importantly, it limits the amount of data of each field to 200 characters.
+The Custom-Post Type UI plugin offers some of the same features, but I felt that its architecture was flawed: it stores data as taxonomical terms, which is conceptually awkward at a development level, and more importantly, it limits the each custom field to 200 characters of data.

-On the surface, this plugin is similar, but this plugin stores custom field "correctly" as post meta data, which allows allows for different input types (e.g. checkboxes, dropdowns, and images) and the custom fields offered by this plugin can support data of virtually unlimited size.
+On the surface, this plugin is similar, but this plugin stores "correctly" custom field data as post meta data, which allows allows for different input types (e.g. checkboxes, dropdowns, and images) and the custom fields offered by this plugin can support data of virtually unlimited size.
 For example, you could define a WYSIWYG custom field for your custom content type and it could hold many pages of data.

 The architecture for this plugin was also inspired by [MODx](http://modxcms.com/).
-WordPress is making progress as a viable content management system, but even after the thousands of lines of code in this plugin, it still does not support all the features in a system like MODx; WordPress templates are particularly limited by comparison.
+WordPress is making progress as a viable content management system, but even after the thousands of lines of code in this plugin, it still does not support all the features in a system like MODx.
+WordPress templates are particularly limited by comparison.
+WordPress is great system for many scenarios, but if you're feeling that WordPress is starting to tear apart at the seams when it comes to custom content, it may be worth a look at some of the other available systems.

 == Future TO-DO ==